-Why Is Iago Jealous of Othello and Cassio?
-The Dark Truth + An Analytical Essay
+Why Is Iago Jealous of Othello and Cassio: Explained

 Let me share a glimpse of my life.
 I once had a colleague.
-He could always remind me a lot of Iago.
+He always reminded me of Iago.
 Let’s call him “Mikel.”
 Mikel was a smart and ambitious guy.
 And he always had a plan.

 But unfortunately, he was also the kind of person who’d smile to your face but sharpen a knife behind your back.
 Trust me, he is exactly the man I am narrating.
 He is a replica of Iago.